MaxHalford/maxhalford.github.io/content/blog/sql-cross-correlations.md

 0.9
 ```

 Ideally, we would like to calculate both kinds of correlations (Pearson and Spearman) for each delta value.
-This is quite straighforward to do, albeit slightly verbose.
+This is quite straightforward to do, albeit slightly verbose.

 ```sql
 WITH dummy AS (